Healthcare

 Fostering health for children and teens in foster care

-Too often, caregivers encounter obstacles in obtaining medical and mental health services for children in foster care, and young adults transitioning from foster care to independence experience problems with continuous medical coverage.
+Too often, caregivers encounter obstacles in obtaining medical, dental, and mental health services for children in foster care, and young adults transitioning from foster care to independence experience problems with continuous medical coverage.

 The Alliance assists clients with accessing medical services.
 We also conduct trainings throughout Los Angeles County for medical providers, the courts and public and private agencies about foster care and related healthcare and legal issues.

 "Our adopted son Jake has a very rare genetic disorder.
 I was so used to trying to break through red tape on my own, I couldn’t believe that there was someone to help!
-Sherry and the Alliance helped us attain a court order for a critical surgery and saved his life.
+The Alliance helped us attain a court order for a critical surgery and saved his life.
 I am forever grateful."

 - ANDREA M.